mauerv/dao-browser/README.md

 ## Follow Progress

-I'm using Trello to manage tasks, altough I'm open to alternatives, including something where the community can create tasks, vote tasks, etc. The board is public if you want to follow the [project's progress](https://trello.com/b/lliWWbQ3/dao-browser).
+I'm using Trello to manage tasks, but I'm open to alternatives, including something where the community can create tasks, vote, etc. The board is public if you want to follow the [project's progress](https://trello.com/b/lliWWbQ3/dao-browser).

-## Any suggestions?
+## Any Suggestions?

 If you want something changed, data added, a new DAO indexed, a meta idea on how to run/build the site, but you don't want or can't do it, just create an issue and I or someone else can get on building it asap.